 This lecture was originally presented as a two day class at the East Coast Acupuncture Conference.
-It is now available as an online, distance learning course.
+It is now available as an online, distance learning class.
 Go at your own pace and watch on demand for an entire year.

 Dr Fratkin is the definitive speaker on treating Leaky Gut Syndrome with Oriental & Functional Medicine.
 This is his longest, most in-depth lecture on the topic.

 $120.00 for a full year of viewing

 Jake Paul Fratkin, OMD, L.Ac. has studied Korean and Japanese acupuncture since 1975, and Chinese herbal medicine since 1982.
 He spent a year in Beijing hospitals specializing in internal disorders and pediatrics.
 He has formulated patent herbal medicines for several manufacturers and taught at the South West Acupuncture College.

 Dr. Fratkin is the author of Chinese Herbal Patent Medicines, The Clinical Desk Reference, a guide to 1250 Chinese herbal products available in North America, and the editor-organizer of Wu & Fischer's "Practical Therapeutics of Traditional Chinese Medicine".
 He is the recipient of Acupuncturists of the Year, 1999, by the AAAOM and Teacher of the Year, 2006, American Association of Teachers of Acupuncture and Oriental Medicine (AATAOM).
 He currently lives and practices in Boulder, Colorado.